 We all experience internal chaos from time to time.
 Such inner turmoil disrupts our focus, peace of mind, and relationship with others.
-Every ounce of energy wasted on worrying, analysing, and pre-empting adverse events drains our inner power and strength to function constructively in our daily business life.
+As every ounce of energy is wasted on worrying, analysing, and pre-empting adverse events, it drains our inner power and strength to function constructively in our daily business life.

 As a business owner and entrepreneur, you must develop a solid and stable inner strength to transgress your internal disputes.

 Business is a kind of war: a war with your competitors and a war with yourself.
 You require every pound of energy to make logical business decisions to ensure that you win the business game of war.

 Here are three tips for cultivating that internal energy of yours so that you can fend off internal chaos and win the mental warfare.

 The good news is that many business owners experience the same kind of inner chaos and stress, and if you learn these tips, you will have a competitive advantage over them.

 Let’s get started